A. Your Rights Under the CCPA & CPRA

-Individuals who reside in California have specific rights under the California Consumer Privacy Act of 2018 (“CCPA”) that is effective as of January 1, 2020.
-Generally, among the rights granted to California residents by the CCPA are:
+Individuals who reside in California have specific rights under the California Consumer Privacy Act of 2018 (“CCPA”) as amended and extended by the California Privacy Rights Act of 2023 (“CPRA”).
+Generally, among the rights granted to California residents are:

-- The right to notice of your rights under the CCPA;
+- The right to notice of your rights under the CCPA and CPRA;

-- The right to know what categories of personal information we collect about you;
+- The right to know what categories or specific pieces of personal information we collect about you;

 - The right to know how we collect, process, and use the information we collect about you;